fccm/ocaml-chipmunk/README.txt

     ocamlc -I +chipmunk chipmunk.cma foo.ml

-  This binding is released under the terms of the Expat/X11 licence.
-You can find the conditions of this licence in the file:  LICENCE_MIT.txt
+  This binding is released under the terms of the Expat/X11 license.
+You can find the conditions of this license in the file:  LICENSE_MIT.txt

   Comments and feedbacks are wellcome, write to
     <monnier.florent(_)gmail.com>